finos/common-domain-model/documentation/source/documentation.rst

    rounding CollateralRounding (0..1)
    bespokeTransferTiming BespokeTransferTiming (0..1)

 Each attribute is modelled based on the corresponding clause in the relevant legal agreement templates.
 Therefore, each provides the necessary components to reflect the election structure.
-For example the attribute ``rounding`` is of date type ``CollateralRounding`` which allows the specification of rounding terms for the Delivery Amount and the Return Amount, as shown below:
+For example the attribute ``rounding`` is of data type ``CollateralRounding`` which allows the specification of rounding terms for the Delivery Amount and the Return Amount, as shown below:

 .. code-block:: Haskell